What species can I hunt on Walk-In Access (WIA) properties?

 By regulation, allowable species of take include small game, furbearers, migratory game birds and Eurasian collared-doves, with the exception of Gambel’s quail, Gunnison’s sage-grouse and greater sage-grouse.
 On some properties, big game hunting is also allowed under Walk-In Access.

 For all Walk-In Access parcels east of I-25, you can hunt and harvest any small game species that have an open season during the Walk-In Access period.
 This includes small game, furbearers, and waterfowl.
+Properties that allow big game hunting are marked as yellow polygons in the atlas and with yellow access signs in the field.

 In Western Colorado, you can hunt and take all species of small game, furbearers, and waterfowl that have an open season during the Walk-In Access period, with the exceptions of Gambel’s quail, Gunnison’s sage-grouse and greater sage-grouse.